Hack Club 2026 presents

 Register NowStrictly for teenagers aged 13-18.

-Not at all!
-This workshop is designed for beginners.
-We will guide you through every step, from tightening the first screw to uploading the code.
+Not at all.
+This event is designed for beginners.
+Mentors guide you through every step of both the PCB workshop and the drone build.

-Absolutely!
+Absolutely.
 You can come with friends or find a team on the day.
-Hardware is often better as a team sport, especially when you're troubleshooting circuit boards or flight code.
+Hardware is a team sport, especially when troubleshooting a drone build.

-No worries!
-The goal of Blueprint is to get you started.
-You’ll have the community, the Slack channel, and the resources to keep building and shipping long after the event ends.
+No worries.
+The goal is to get you started.
+You'll have the community, resources, and momentum to keep building long after the event ends.

 We can't run this event without community support.
 Your contribution can be processed as a CSR initiative focused on STEM Education.